BSN to DNP Programs

 What Are the Prerequisites for a BSN to DNP Program?

 Nurses who have been working in the field and know that they want to enter an advanced nursing specialty can opt for a BSN to DNP program.
-Not all schools offer all specializations, so it's important for RNs to fully examine their school of choice to ensure that their desired program is available.
+Not all schools offer all specializations, so it's important for RNs to thoroughly examine their school of choice to ensure that their desired program is available.
 The following are general prerequisites that apply to most programs:

 - Bachelor's of Science in Nursing (BSN) degree from an accredited university